cbev0x/cbev0x.github.io/_posts/2026-07-09_impel_tool_and_coercion_mapping.md

 published: true
 ---

-This post covers **impel**, a Linux-native RPC coercion surface scanner we built as the final tool in our Windows authentication coercion research series.
-The previous installments documented the reflection and relay classes in detail, covering CVE-2026-24294 and CVE-2025-33073 with full lab detonation against Windows Server 2025 defaults. impel maps the upstream surface those techniques depend on: which RPC interfaces are reachable, which coerce authentication outbound, and what that means for defenders trying to shrink the attack surface.
+This post covers **Impel**, a Linux-native RPC coercion surface scanner we built as the final tool in our Windows authentication coercion research series.
+The previous installments documented the reflection and relay classes in detail, covering CVE-2026-24294 and CVE-2025-33073 with full lab detonation against Windows Server 2025 defaults.
+Impel maps the upstream surface those techniques depend on: which RPC interfaces are reachable, which coerce authentication outbound, and what that means for defenders trying to shrink the attack surface.

 The tool is available at [github.com/cbev0x/impel](https://github.com/cbev0x/impel).